At least 6 dead as 6.3-magnitude earthquake hits Nepal; tremors felt across north India | Science-Environment

 - India

-At least six people were killed when a 6.3-magnitude earthquake struck the lower Himalayan region early Wednesday, leading to tremors rippling across north India and parts of Nepal and jolting people out of their sleep in scores of cities and villages.
+At least six people were killed in Nepal when a 6.3-magnitude earthquake struck the lower Himalayan region early Wednesday, leading to tremors rippling across parts of the country and north India and jolting people out of their sleep in scores of cities and villages.

 The National Centre for Seismology (NCS) said the epicentre of the 6.3-magnitude earthquake, which struck at 1.57 am, was in Nepal, about 90 km east-southeast of Pithoragarh.
 The region has been experiencing lower magnitude quakes for the last few days.